 You will consider the commission process and how media producers respond to clients by generating ideas using a range of skills.
 Then there will be an external assessment.

-5 GCSE passes grade 4 including Mathematics and English Language.
+5 GCSE passes grade 4 including 4 in Mathematics and 5 in English Language.